Recognizing topological polynomials by lifting trees: The complex of trees and the lifting map

 Because we defined the Hubbard tree for a polynomial $p$ completely in terms of the post-critical set $P_p$ and the Julia set for $p$, and since both of these are invariant under passing to iterates of $p$, it follows that the Hubbard tree for an iterate $p^k$ of~$p$ is the same as the Hubbard tree for~$p$.
 Thus the Hubbard vertex for a topological polynomial $f$ is the same as the Hubbard vertex for any iterate $f^k$.

-\p{Lifting on the augmented complex of trees} The simplest way to define the lifting map $\lambda_f$ on $\hat \T_n$ is to use the correspondence between bubble trees and arc systems.
-As in the case of $\T_n$, the map $\lambda_f$ is given by lifting arc systems through $f$.
+\p{Lifting on the augmented complex of trees} The simplest way to define the lifting map $\lambda_f$ on $\hat \T_n$ is to use the correspondence between bubble trees and non-filling arc systems, and to lift arc systems though $f$, as for $\T_n$.
+It is possible for the lift of a non-filling arc system to be empty.
+This happens when $f(P)$ is a proper subset of~$P$ and the given non-filling arc system does not separate any points of $f(P)$ from one another.
+Since the empty arc system does not correspond to a vertex of~$\hat\T_n$, the lifting map is only be defined on a subcomplex of~$\hat \T_n$ for such~$f$.

 It is also possible to describe $\lambda_f$ in terms of bubble trees.
 Given a bubble tree $B$, its pre-image under $f$ is a graph.
-If a bubble of this preimage is inessential, then we may collapse its interior to a single point.
+If a bubble of this preimage has one or fewer marked points in its interior, then we may collapse its interior to a single point.
 Then $\lambda_f(B)$ is the union of the essential bubbles in the resulting graph, along with any edges that lie on some simple path connecting marked points or essential bubbles.
+Again, if all of the points of $f(P)$ lie in a single bubble of~$B$, it is possible that one bubble of the preimage will have all of the marked points in its interior, in which case the lift of the given bubble tree is not defined.

 \p{Lifting on the complex of metric trees} The map $\lambda_f : \Y_n \to \Y_n$ is defined in the same way as the map $\lambda_f : \T_n \to \T_n$.
 The only new ingredient is that if $T$ is a metric tree, then $f^{-1}(T)$ inherits a metric.
 Indeed, each edge of $f^{-1}(T)$ is a union of preimages of edges of $T$, and so the length of a given edge is the sum of the lengths of the corresponding edges in $T$ (with multiplicity).
 The convex hull also inherits a metric from the metric on $f^{-1}(T)$, namely, the restriction.
 We may scale the metric on the convex hull so that the sum of the lengths of the edges is 1, thus obtaining a point $\lambda_f(T)$ of $\Y_n$.